lambdaclass/concrete/docs/CONTRACTS_AND_VCS.md

 6. SMT assists proof work but does not define Concrete semantics.
 7. Audit is the user-facing truth surface.
 8. The contract syntax must remain LL(1)-friendly.
+9. Discharge is tiered by trust cost: kernel-checked first (Lean and `bv_decide`), external SMT only when needed and always as a louder, distinct class.
+See [PROOF_LADDER.md](PROOF_LADDER.md) for the tiers and evidence classes.
+10. `assume` is a controlled trapdoor: it taints its obligation to `assumed` (never `proved`), flows into the same audit ledger as `assumptions.toml`, and is gate-forbiddable in release.

+**Build order — the proof teaches the syntax.** This document is a *design proposal*; the contract syntax and VC shapes are not frozen.
+They must be designed against an obligation we have actually discharged, not an imagined one.
+The spec layer, the `bv_decide` tier, the refinement pattern, and a first real proof (`block_to_words_refines_spec`) come **before** contract syntax.
+The full sequence is in [PROOF_LADDER.md](PROOF_LADDER.md#build-order--the-proof-teaches-the-syntax).

 ## Claim Sources